Weissnix4711/vellum-for-EZ/README.md

 OtherServers          String Array (!)
 The names of all the other servers to
                                          broadcast messages to

-PlayerConnMessages    Boolean (!)
-Broadcasts player connect/disconnect
+PlayerConnMessages    Boolean            Broadcasts player connect/disconnect
                                          messages

-ServerStatusMessages  Boolean (!)
-Broadcasts server up/down messages
+ServerStatusMessages  Boolean            Broadcasts server up/down messages

-EnableDiscord         Boolean (!)
-Enables the discord functionality
+EnableDiscord         Boolean            Enables the discord functionality
                                          **If you're not using the bus chat sync, keep EnableChatSync true but leave
                                          OtherServers as an empty array: [ ]

-DiscordToken          String (!)
-The secret token for the discord bot
+DiscordToken          String             The secret token for the discord bot

-DiscordChannel        ULong (!)
-The numerical ID for the discord channel where
+DiscordChannel        ULong              The numerical ID for the discord channel where
                                          the bot should send the messages

-DiscordMentions       Boolean (!)
-Whether to allow users to create @ mentions
+DiscordMentions       Boolean            Whether to allow users to create @ mentions
                                          from inside Minecraft using @<Username>
                                          (@everyone and @here are completely disabled
                                          no matter how this option is set)

+LatinOnly             Boolean            Only allow basic latin characters.
+(Extended
+                                         Unicode characters can cause lag issues,
+                                         which trolls can weaponize)

+DiscordCharLimit      Integer (!)
+Cuts off Discord messages at a specific length.
+                                         0 means unlimited
 -------------------
 ADDITIONAL SETTINGS
 -------------------